Aliabad-e Chalus: Demographics

+Population

+At the time of the 2006 National Census, the village's population was 834 in 225 households.
+The following census in 2011 counted 934 people in 287 households.
+The 2016 census measured the population of the village as 944 people in 315 households.

 Geography

-The village is a suburb of Chalus city, located south of city limits and near the northern end of Tehran-Shomal Freeway.
-Villages bordering Aliabad-e Chalus are Darkala-ye Olya to its southeast, Hoseynabad-e Sofla to its northwest, Mazuposhteh to its south and Tejen Kola-ye Sofla to its west.
+The village is a suburb of the city of Chalus, south of city limits and near the northern end of the Tehran-Shomal Freeway.
+Villages bordering Aliabad-e Chalus are Darkala-ye Olya to its southeast, Hoseynabad-e Sofla to its northwest, Mazuposhteh to its south, and Tejen Kola-ye Sofla to its west.